microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 DMF_Utility_DelayMilliseconds(
     _In_ ULONG Milliseconds
     );
-Cause the current running thread to sleep for a given number of milliseconds.
+Causes the current running thread to sleep for a given number of milliseconds.

 #### Parameters